userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### locale:dictionary

-This command shows the compiled dictionnary for the selected locale.
+This command shows the compiled dictionary for the selected locale.

 ```bash
 $ php bakery locale:dictionary [options]
 ```
-This command is interactive, which mean it will ask to select the locale to show the dictionnary from.
+This command is interactive, which mean it will ask to select the locale to show the dictionary from.
 Options can also be used to automatically select the locale without user interaction (See the table below for the list of available options).

 | Option              | Description                                           |
 | ------------------- | ----------------------------------------------------- |